cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - uses security group to control access to EFS
 - compatible with linux (not windows)
 - encryption at rest using KBM
-- uses a POSIX fil system that scales automatically (no capacity planning)
+- uses a POSIX file system that scales automatically (no capacity planning)
 - Perfomance tiers:
 	- EFS Scale:
 		- 1000s of concurrent NFS clients, 10GB+/s throughout